ICRC vehicles pass unhindered along Lachin-Khankendi road | News.az

 ICRC vehicles pass unhindered along Lachin-Khankendi road

-Vehicles belonging to the International Committee of the Red Cross (ICRC) continue to pass through the peaceful protest area on the Lachin-Khankendi road, News.Az reports.
+Vehicles belonging to the Russian peacekeeping contingent continue to pass unhindered through the peaceful protest area on Azerbaijan’s Lachin-Khankendi road, News.Az reports.

-Peaceful protesters on Friday ensured the free passage of four trucks and two passenger cars of the ICRC through the protest area.
+Peaceful protesters on Friday ensured the free passage of two passenger cars and four trucks of the ICRC through the protest area.
 The vehicles were moving from Khankendi towards Lachin.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.